 We are currently focused on diseases that affect potatoes.
-We plan to look for other diseases of different vegetable/plant.
+We plan to look for another disease of different vegetables/plants.
 Our future plan is to explore diseases on other plants as well.
 Along with that, we are planning to work on detailed cultivation practices for different plants/vegetables from which farmers and others interested in farming different crops can benefit.

 9. How many people are in your team?
-Do you consider yourself as a social entrepreneur?
+Do you consider yourself a social entrepreneur?

 We have 5 team members; Sudip Poudel, Bibek Pandey, Gopal Thapa, Manish Ghimire and myself Ashish Ghimire.
-We are a group of agriculturists, computer engineers, and mechanical engineers.
+We are a group of agriculturist, computer engineers, and mechanical engineers.

 Yes.
 Because we have a self-sustaining business and we are impacting the lives of farmers through us.